 MySQL InnoDB won't start: which innodb_force_recovery to use?

 Always innodb_force_recovery=1 first.
-On 35 MySQL cases 2026, levels 1 to 3 sufficed in 78% of cases.
+Levels 1 to 3 suffice in the large majority of cases.
 Beyond 4, export immediately via mysqldump --all-databases without writing.

 PostgreSQL won't start after crash: is pg_resetwal the solution?

-Not as first resort. pg_resetwal may cause loss of committed data.
-Before all, test pg_basebackup from standby, check WAL archives, explore physical backups.
-If unavoidable, on COPY never on prod.
+Not as a first resort. pg_resetwal may cause loss of committed data.
+First, test pg_basebackup from a standby, check WAL archives, and explore physical backups.
+If you cannot avoid it, run it on a COPY, never on prod.

 Does MongoDB --repair work on WiredTiger 7.0.x?

-Yes but with limits.
-Can permanently delete inaccessible collections — back up dbpath fully before.
-For replica sets, stopping corrupted primary and restoring from healthy secondary via initial sync is safer.
+Yes, but with limits.
+It can permanently delete collections it cannot reach, so back up dbpath fully first.
+For replica sets, it is safer to stop the corrupted primary and restore from a healthy secondary via initial sync.

 Database recovery vs classic filesystem recovery difference?